+We have not implemented any remedial measures or remediated loss of income associated therewith as our assessment conducted to date has not identified any evidence of forced labour or child labour.
 At this time, our assessment conducted to date has not raised incidents of forced labour and child labour in West Fraser's operations or supply chain.
 The degree to which we have visibility or risk in our supply chain and the corresponding due diligence process of onboarding of suppliers, varies across the divisions and business functions depending on the nature of the supply or services being sought, the availability of local supply or service and the degree to which there is process centralization or preferred suppliers.

-As part of our assessment conducted to date, we have identified and are engaging with, our significant first-tier suppliers (based on spend) and are advancing our understanding of the supply chains for key products and services.
+As part of our assessment conducted to date, we have identified and engaged with, our significant firsttier suppliers (based on spend) and are advancing our understanding of the supply chains for key products and services.

-For fibre supply sourcing, we refer you to West Fraser's Forest Policy and the forest certifications we maintain available on the Company's website.
+For forest management, fibre supply sourcing and chain of custody, we refer you to West Fraser's Sustainable Forest and Wood Procurement Policy and the forest certifications we maintain available on the Company's website.
 Our forest certifications are subject to regular audit.

-As we continue to advance assessment of our supply chain, we expect that there will be opportunities to continually identify emerging risks and to seek way to close perceived gaps or clarify due diligence practices.
+As we continue to advance assessment of our supply chain, we expect that there will be opportunities to continually identify emerging risks and to seek ways to close perceived gaps or clarify due diligence practices.
 Advancement will help further reinforce West Fraser's commitment to protecting human rights for the communities we operate and the communities that support our supply chain.